Google Rating

 Some elements that can influence the choice between a dental implant and a root canal include:

-A dental implant may provide you with high levels of functionality akin to what your natural teeth would provide.
+• Higher Functionality: A dental implant may provide you with high levels of functionality akin to what your natural teeth would provide.
 You won’t have any trouble speaking or eating, for example.
-Dental implants, however, may be more functional than your natural teeth if they are positioned correctly.
+However, dental implants may be more functional than natural teeth if they are positioned correctly.

-If longevity is your main concern, an implant is your best choice because it can last longer than a root canal.
+• It’s Durable: An implant is your best choice if longevity is your main concern because it can last longer than a root canal.
 It rarely fails.

 Root Canal Disadvantages